 In answering these questions today, I hope to equip you with the confidence to make the best decisions in regards to your health.
 If you haven’t yet and would like an introduction to omega-3 fats and their natural food sources, take a look at the first part of this article.

-• Fish Oil at a Glance – Key Points •
+The Scientific Evidence at a Glance – Key Points

 - Omega-3 fatty acids are important for the maintenance of health.